LioArgentina/dandelion/README.md

 Adds functionality to the original package dandelion.
-Automatically add the meta-tag content-encoding gzip for files beginning with F8B '1 'indicating that are compressed.
+Automatically add the meta-tag content-encoding gzip for files beginning with '1f8b' indicating that are compressed.